scarborough-courtney/ohimanual/tutorials/update_pressures_resilience.md

 'Pressures' and 'Resilience' are two of the four dimensions with which each goal/sub-goal is evaluated (the other two are 'Present Status' and 'Future Trend'):

  + "**Pressures** are the sum of the ecological and social pressures that negatively affect scores for a goal".
- + "**Resilience** is the sum of the ecological factors and social initiatives (policies, laws, etc) that can positively affect scores for a goal by reducing or eliminating pressures" (exerpt from http://www.oceanhealthindex.org/About/Methods/).
+ + "**Resilience** is the sum of the ecological factors and social initiatives (policies, laws, etc) that can positively affect scores for a goal by reducing or eliminating pressures".

 ![](./fig/calculating_index.png)

+For more information on how OHI scores are calculated, see: http://www.oceanhealthindex.org/About/Methods/.

 Before updating the actual pressure and resilience matrices, there are elements to consider.